 If you feel that you need treatment, don’t be afraid to ask.
 It can be challenging to go to treatment, especially if you have been there before.
 However, sometimes we just need a little extra help, and that’s okay.
 Treatment can remove you from your environment and from temptation to give you the best chance at sobriety.

 Relapse in recovery can bring shame, guilt, remorse, and anger.
 Getting honest about your relapse is the first step in receiving the help you need.
 While it may be challenging to get honest, it is necessary.
 Dishonesty can trap you, especially once you have relapsed.
 So acknowledge your feelings, let go of your pride and ego, pick up the phone, and ask for help.
 If you are struggling with your next steps after a relapse, Hired Power can help.
 Hired Power is a dynamic group of recovery professionals that provide an empowering range of services in a compassionate and healing environment that gives people the best opportunity for long-term success and happiness.
-We can provide you safe transport to treatment and meetings or provide you with a Personal Recovery Assistant to help you stay sober along your journey.
-For more information on our services and how we can help, contact Hired Power today at (714) 559-3919.
+We can provide you with safe transport to treatment and meetings or a Personal Recovery Assistant to help you stay sober along your journey.
+For more information on our services and how we can help, contact Hired Power today at (800) 910-9299.